Christine and Stephen Procter Fellowship 2024

 2019 Harriet Schwarzrock participated in an immersive neon and plasma class in the USA.
 On her return to Australia, she shared her experiences with students and staff as Artist in Residence.

-2023 Alex Rosenberg will travel to Australia and undertake a residency in the ANU SOAD Glass Workshop in Canberra.
+2023 Alex Rosenberg traveled to Australia and undertake a residency in the ANU School of Art & Design Glass Workshop in Canberra.

-The International Fellow’s residency will take place between 26 February - 19 April 2024.
+2024 Vicky Higginson, international Fellow residency will take place between 26 February - 19 April (more)

-The domestic Fellow's residency will take place between 29 July - 20 September 2024.
+2024 Anna May Kirk, domestic Fellow's residency will take place between 29 July - 20 September (more)

 For enquiries, please email Dr Jeffrey Sarmiento, Head of Glass: jeffrey.sarmiento@anu.edu.au